'It won't be Kaizer Chiefs alone' - Mamelodi Sundowns' Tabane not surprised by increasing Covid-19 cases in PSL | Goal.com

 “If we receive players who are positive with Covid-19 when they come back, we will know exactly how to react and to deal with everything.”

-Tabane is not concerned about the fitness levels of the players after a three-month lay-off with Fifa having proposed that teams are able to make up to five substitutions to help players cope with fixture congestion.
+Tabane is not concerned about the fitness levels of the players after a three-month lay-off as Sundowns have enough depth in their squad.

 “The fitness may not be what we want, but no club can say they have reached a maximum fitness level.
 Inactivity can lead to poor performance and to some extent, increase the risk of injuries," he explained.